Alex-Angelico/wirefame-exercise/README.md

 ## Description

-Demonstration of wireframing abilities with .
+Demonstration of wireframing abilities with CSS.

 ## Technical References